vietanhdev/vietanhdev/README.md

 ### News

-- 01/2021: I've just started [VNOpenAI.org](https://vnopenai.org/) with some friends to build open source AI projects from Vietnam.
+- 01/2021: I've just started an open source team at [VNOpenAI.org](https://vnopenai.org/) with some friends.
 [See our current projects](https://vnopenai.org/projects/) or [Join us](https://vnopenai.org/contact/).
-- 11/2020: I'm participating in VIA 3D-printed autonomous car project of [HanoiMaker](https://www.facebook.com/makerhanoi/) as a contributor to AI learning materials.
+- 11/2020: I'm participating in VIA 3D-printed autonomous car project of [HanoiMaker](https://www.facebook.com/makerhanoi/) as a contributor to AI learning materials and self-driving simulation.
 If you are interested in self-driving car, follow [HanoiMaker Fanpage](facebook.com/makerhanoi/) for our lastest news.

 ### Connect with me: